alber70g/reless-js/README.md

 # Reless-js
-A state management library, inspired by Flux architecture and the Redux implementation, but this implementation gets rid of the `actions` and `dispatch` of these actions.
+A state management library, inspired by Flux architecture and the Redux implementation, but this implementation gets rid of the `actions` and `dispatch`-function for these actions.

 - [Reless-js](#reless-js)
   - [Concepts](#concepts)